CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 # Rich markup

-## Dublin Core
+## Dublin Core DC-HTML

-Dublin Core elements are added to Item pages driven by the "dc_map" column of config-metadata.csv.
+Dublin Core elements are added to Item pages driven by the "dc_map" column of config-metadata.csv (which generates meta tags in "_includes/head/item-meta.html").

 Choose mapping options directly from the DCMI Terms namespace: http://purl.org/dc/terms/ *Note: DMCI the original 15 Elements namespace is mirrored in the Terms namespace (i.e. both have "title", "creator", etc), however, using the newer Terms namespace is preferred.*